File System Basics

 The Library Directory Stores App-Specific Files

 Library directory is where apps and other code modules store their custom data files.
-Regardless of whether you are writing code for iOS or OS X, understanding the structure of the
+Regardless of whether you are writing code for iOS or macOS, understanding the structure of the

 Library directory is important.
 You use this directory to store data files, caches, resources, preferences, and even user data in some specific situations.